rndme/remotestore/README.md

 The browser-provided localStorage interface is only available to same-domain pages and is limited to just 5mb of data.

-With RemoteStore, you can access the localStorage of a specified domain from any domain, and you can pool many domains together to save larger amounts of data.
+RemoteStore opens the localStorage of a specified domain from any domain, and can pool many domains together to save more data.

 ### How it Works